ritabratasaha/dbt_snf_regression_test/README.md

 ```

 ### Note:
-For the result of this model to be materialised in the `validation_regression` schema, add the following selction to your dbt_project.yml
+For the results of these models to be materialised in the `validation_regression` schema, add the following configuration to your dbt_project.yml

 ```
 models: